camunda/camunda-docs/versioned_docs/version-8.0/components/connectors/out-of-the-box-connectors/uipath.md

 You can use an output mapping to map the response:

 1. Use **Result Variable** to store the response in a process variable.
 For example, `myResultVariable`.
 2. Use **Result Expression** to map fields from the response into process variables.
-It comes with a prefilled value `{itemId: response.body.Id}`.
+It comes with a prefilled value `= {itemId: response.body.Id}`.
 If you want to use operation _Get queue item result by ID_, you would need an `itemId`.
 This expression will add it in the context for you.
 See more in section [Get queue item result by ID](#get-queue-item-result-by-id)

 Response example: